Reviews You Can Rely On

 Our Verdict

-The Petzl Sirocco is one of the lightest climbing helmets in our review, a trait that also has quite a bit of carry-over into other attributes such as comfort.
-Lighter helmets are more comfortable, but we also found this helmet to be deeper and slightly more "head-shaped" than some other shallower and rounder versions.
+The Petzl Sirocco is the lightest climbing helmet in our review — earning our Top Pick award for weight — and is also one of the most comfortable.
+Lighter helmets are inherently more comfortable than heavier ones, but we also found this helmet to be deeper and slightly more “head-shaped” than some other shallower and rounder versions.
 We applaud the mix of lightweight, resilient EPP foam, augmented with a more impact-resistant EPS plate over the top of the head where one might be hit by falling rocks or ice.
-In short, this helmet perfectly blends the competing desires of protection, weight, and comfort, making it the most likely model that we would wear for every pitch.
-Whether for sport or trad climbing, alpine, or even ski mountaineering, the Sirocco is a great choice.
+In short, this helmet perfectly blends the competing desires of protection, weight, and comfort, making the Sirocco the helmet we will most likely wear for every pitch – sport climbing included.
+Get the skinny on how it stacks up against other top products in our article on the best climbing helmets.

 REASONS TO BUY